EHR Data

 To get the information we needed, we had to create two bots.
 One bot went into the individual patient records from the Daily Account Activity Report, navigated through various screens, clicked on claims, and retrieved information like the insurance balance and patient balance.
 Then, another bot scraped the transactions to identify which payer the balance corresponded to, ensuring that the dollar balance was correctly associated with the correct payer.

 There’s no way to tell, just by looking at the insurance balance, whether it’s for a primary, secondary, or tertiary payer, or if the payer changed during the process.
 For example, if they billed one insurance company and later realized it was wrong and billed a different company, the balance still shows as primary.
-We had to map that correctly and ensure it displayed accurately.
+We had to map that correctly and ensure it displayed accurately, as you simply can’t trust APIs in HCIT to give you the necessary data without doing this extra work.

 The Complexity Grows